compsci-suny-newpaltz/TR-TA-CompSci-Handbook/2 Tools and Access/Brightspace Access.md

 - Leave written feedback
 - View and update the gradebook (if permitted)

 If you're unsure about your specific permissions, ask your instructor to clarify.
-If needed, see [[How-To Sign Timesheet]] for Brightspace tutorials.
+If needed, see [How-Tos Folder](5%20Resources/How-Tos/) for Brightspace tutorials.

 ---
 ## Guidelines for Using Brightspace